 Nov.
 11, 2012 – The NCUA develops and implements the National Supervision Policy Manual.
 The manual created uniform operations and procedures for supervision throughout the country and improved the agency’s ability to operate efficiently across regions.

 Dec.
 31, 2012 – The last of the special liquidity guarantee programs put into place during the financial crisis, the Temporary Corporate Credit Union Share Guarantee program, expires.

 Jan.
 1, 2013 – The Office of National Examinations and Supervision begins operations.
-This office supervises the nation’s corporate credit unions and the largest consumer credit unions—those with $10 billion or more in assets.
+This office supervises the nation’s corporate credit unions and credit unions $10 billion or more in assets.